 Three flashes are metered, Yongnuo YN-565EX, Neewer VK750 II, and also the Nikon SB-800 for reference.
-The idea is about comparing their actual power, and to show what their expected aperture results might be, in an umbrella and also direct flash.
-Each flash is metered with a hand-held incident meter, and this value is used for an actual picture to be able to judge and verify it.
+The idea is about comparing their actual power, and to show what their expected aperture results might be, in an umbrella and also direct flash (notice the shadows).
+Each flash is metered with a handheld incident meter, and this value is used for an actual picture to be able to judge and verify it.

-All pictures below are ISO 100, with D800, 1/125 second shutter.
-Flashes are always 1/1 Full manual power level, and zoomed to 24mm.
+All pictures below are ISO 100, with Nikon D800, 1/125 second shutter.
+Flashes are always 1/1 Full manual power level, and zoomed to 24 mm.
 Each flash is placed on the same light stand.

-Each flash is metered from above the brown bear's ear, to insure from exactly the same location (incident reading with Sekonic L-308S meter).
+Each flash is metered from above the brown bear's ear, to ensure from exactly the same location (incident reading with Sekonic L-308S meter).

 Metered in tenth stops, which are just that...
 A third stop is + 0.33 stop, and 2/3 stop is + 0.67 stop.